Luzon, the Isle of Gold in the Philippines

 Although gold deposits have been found in all parts of the Philippines, Chinese traders in the 3rd century referred to Luzon as the “Isle of Gold”.
 The cities of Manila and Olongapo are located on the island of Luzon.

 Gold mines in the Philippines yield more than 30 metric tons per year, nearly the same amount as before the industry collapsed due to the Pacific war (during World War II).
-I don’t know what the gold value is these days, but that’s a lot of gold.
+I don’t know what the gold value is these days, but it’s a lot.

 Yamashita’s Gold (or Yamashita’s Treasure)

 As you can probably guess, the Philippines is rich in mineral resources.
 It makes me wonder why anyone would concoct a story like Yamashita’s gold.
-Supposedly, the World War II Japanese General Tomoyuki Yamashita hid gold and golden treasures in caves, tunnels and underground complexes somewhere in the Philippines.
+Supposedly, the World War II Japanese General Tomoyuki Yamashita hid his treasures in caves, tunnels and underground complexes somewhere in the Philippines.